radenfajrus/nginx_upstream_watcher_docker/README.md

 If containers not found, delete conf file on folder conf.d
 If containers found, replace conf file on folder conf.d with redered template (template + current ip running container)

-Program will listen to docker socket, if container added on deleted, re-render template config.
+Program will listen event from docker socket (docker.sock).
+After container is added or deleted, template config will be rerendered.